wilmixjemin8/JAVA1.0/README.md

  g)  JAVA1.0   Directly  interacts  with  Security  WDBAJ$  database.

- h)   Those   who  learn   JAVA1.0   can  easily   learn  JDollar. since   JDOLLAR1.0   And  JAVA1.0   are  brothers.
+ h)   Those   who  learn   JAVA1.0   can  easily   learn  JDollar.

+ JAVA 1.0  is  the Light   weighted   technology  than   JAVA technology.

+ since   JDOLLAR1.0   And  JAVA1.0   are  brothers.

  Program-1: